-How did gay men connect with each other before dating apps?
+How did gay men connect with each other before social media?

 It’s hard to imagine what queer dating was like before we had the benefit of technology such as online dating, smart-phones, and location-based hook-up apps.